yihao03/tp/docs/DeveloperGuide.md

 - executes user commands using the `Logic` component.
 - listens for changes to `Model` data so that the UI can be updated with the modified data.
 - keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
-- depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.
+- depends on some classes in the `Model` component, as it displays `Person`, `TuitionClass`, and `ClassSession` objects residing in the `Model`.

+**Key UI Panels:**
+- `PersonListPanel` displays a list of persons (students, tutors, parents) using `PersonCard` components.
+- `ClassListPanel` displays a list of tuition classes with their enrolled students and assigned tutors using `ClassCard` components.
+- `SessionListPanel` displays a list of class sessions with their date, time, location, and attendance information using `SessionCard` components.

 ### Logic component